 What are the most important tenants of hosting an application?
 The utility Reliability – Scalability – Availability

-By using Windows Azure, you may focus on adding business value and key features instead of worrying about setting up, managing, or scaling the infrastructure.
+By using Azure, you may focus on adding business value and key features instead of worrying about setting up, managing, or scaling the infrastructure.
 Everything in the cloud is taken care of by Windows Azure, even the Utility’s.

-Components of Windows Azure
+Components of Microsoft Azure

-Components of the Windows Azure platform are as follows (all will be discussed in more detail later in this post):
+Components of the Azure platform are as follows (all will be discussed in more detail later in this post):

 Storage Service know as SQL Azure